rt2zz/redux-persist/docs/migration-alternate.md

 ## Alternate Migration
-If in redux-persist you used getStoredState + createPersistor, the v5 usage is similar with some minor modifications.
-Note: because no `persistor` is created, `react/PersistGate` cannot be used.
+If in redux-persist you used getStoredState + createPersistor, the v5 usage is similar with some small modifications.
+Note: because no `persistor` is created the react integration helper `PersistGate` cannot be used.

 1. replace `createPersistor` with `createPersistoid`
 2. update persistoid whenever state changes